Warning: This post contains major spoilers for Margaret Atwood’s new book, “The Testaments.”

 Mothers know that, for them, participation in patriarchy has been vital to their survival.
 They want the same for their daughters.
 They know what the alternative is.

 Stockholm Syndrome has been observed to occur in situations where hostages adapt by learning to empathize with their captors.
 While it may seem like hostages would do the opposite, empathizing with the captor is important since it increases the hostage’s ability to do one thing that is vital for survival: decrease the captor’s antagonism towards the hostage.
-In extreme cases, the captor themselves may even feel connection and attachment to the hostage if there are sufficient opportunities for bonding.
-This is useful to the hostage, as it offers them reassurance that they will not be killed.
+In extreme cases, the captors themselves may even feel connection and attachment to the hostage if there are sufficient opportunities for bonding.
+This is useful to the hostages, as it offers them reassurance that they will not be killed.

 “Empathizing with the captor is important since it increases the hostage’s ability to do one thing that is vital for survival: decrease the captor’s antagonism towards the hostage.”

-Patterns similar to Stolkholm Syndrome have also been found in situations of abuse and domestic violence.
+Patterns similar to Stockholm Syndrome have also been found in situations of abuse and domestic violence.
 Victims of domestic violence learn to not only predict the abuser’s behavior but often find themselves empathizing with him.
 This is not “fake” empathy or acting.
 The victim truly does empathize with the abuser’s point of view.
 This is how they learn to understand and navigate him, and how they survive.

 Empathizing with patriarchal ideals is not just an act that women put on to deflect male violence or gain access to their inner sanctum for sabotage — it is an adaptive tool that has helped women survive for centuries.